MegaTransparency/MegaTransparency/tims_time_log.md

+4/3/17

+* 4:00PM - : make font size smaller, log almost every view and get/post data so can make a show me my past queries, add login/logout links

 4/2/17

-* was sloopy and didn't record my times.
+* was sloppy and didn't record my times.
 Wrote script that publishes public page views and wrote API to access it

 4/1/17